input-output-hk/scrypto/README.md

 ### Authenticated data structures

-Scrypto supports following authenticated data structures:

-- Treap
-- AVL+ tree
+Scrypto supports authenticated AVL+ trees with the batching compression support and guaranteed verifier efficiency, see http://eprint.iacr.org/2016/994 for details.

-According our tests for dynamic data AVL+ trees performs better, see http://eprint.iacr.org/2016/994.
-The implementation of AVL+ trees with batching compression can be found in the `scorex.crypto.authds.avltree.batch` package.
+The implementation can be found in the `scorex.crypto.authds.avltree.batch` package.
 Here are code snippets on how to generate proofs and check them.
-In the example prover inserts two values in the tree in a first batch, then update first value and deletes another one in a second batch.
+In this example we demonstrate two batches of two modifications per batch, starting with the empty tree: in the first batch, a prover inserts two values into the tree; in the second batch, the prover updates the first value and deletes the second one.

-* First, we create a prover and getting an initial root hash from it(for simplicity's sake in a real-world application this value is whether to be a public constant or to be declared by a trusted dealer):
+* First, we create a prover and get an initial root hash from it (in a real application, this value is a public constant because anyone, including verifiers, can compute it by using the same two lines of code)

 ```scala
   val prover = new BatchAVLProver(keyLength = 1, valueLength = 8)